agarnung/job-selector/README.md

-# job-selector
+# option-selector

-A simple Multi-Attribute Decision Making (MADM) program to help choose a job, for instance.
+A simple Multi-Attribute Decision Making (MADM) program to help choose an alternative between multiple options; a job, for instance.
 Inspired by decision-making theory.

+---

+🧠 _Ever dubious about an important decision to make and **multiple alternatives** to choose from?_

+💭 _Interminable hours of reflection and **indecision** that lead nowhere?_

+💡 _Let this app help you and put a little trust in the power of mathematics to assist you in making **the best possible decision**._

 > [!NOTE]
 > What is the use of this?